godbout/sleeplessmind.info/source/about.md

 I believe it is important for this page to be as atemporal as possible.
 I always find it annoying when I read something and I have no idea what the dates are referring to.
 It makes me feel disconnected from what is being said, from the content.
 I cannot trust it.
 I do NOT want you to experience that here.

-All the other information on this page has been updated to reflect my situation as of May 2019.
+All the other information on this page has been updated to reflect my situation as of February 2020.

 # About